elnabo/json2object/README.md

 var json = writer.write(value);
 ```

+The `write` function accepts an optional `String` parameter for indenting the json file.

 ### Using the experimental JsonSchema writer
 ```haxe
 var schema = new json2object.utils.JsonSchemaWriter<Cls>().schema;
 ```

+The constructor accepts an optional `String` parameter for indenting the schema.
+The generated schema follow null-safety rules.

 ### Constraints in the parsing